 The intra-operative section, which effects patients during surgery, has been addressed with the use of a spinal anesthetic as opposed to a general anesthetic.

 “We do nerve blocks whenever possible.
 That decreases the amount of narcotics patients would need afterwards,” Dr. Cabrera said.

 The post-operative part of the pathway addresses the types of drugs given between the time a patient is discharged from the recovery room and then discharged from the hospital.
 When appropriate for the patient, pain is controlled mainly with non-narcotic options.
 This helps to reduce nausea, constipation, and other adverse side effects of pain-killing narcotics that delay recovery.

-The physicians recently added a fourth part, post-discharge, to address a patient’s comfort from the last day in the hospital to about a week afterwards.
+A fourth part, post-discharge, addresses a patient’s comfort from the last day in the hospital to about a week afterward.

 A new mindset